AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/learners-in-live-hub-session.md

 >[!NOTE]
 >
->For answers to common questions about Live Hub, see [Frequently Asked Questions for Live Hub](./frequently-asked-questions-for-live-hub.md#learner).
+>View [Frequently Asked Questions for Live Hub](./frequently-asked-questions-for-live-hub.md#learner) For answers to common questions about Live Hub.